Osdel/FCN8/README.md

 ## Depthwise Separable FCN8 (FastFCN8)
 Inspired by the recent success of Depthwise Separable Convolution we built the FastFCN8 model.
 Please, this FastFCN8 model IS NOT the model refered in this [paper](https://paperswithcode.com/paper/fastfcn-rethinking-dilated-convolution-in-the)
 This FCN8 implementation include support for Depthwise Separable Convolution which allows the model to run faster and reduce drastically the memory usage from 124M to 20M without losing performance accuracy.
-The model's performance is tested in the example notebooks provided, click [here]() for more details.
+The model's performance is tested in the example notebooks provided.

 To use standard FCN8 or FastFCN8 build the model changing the conv_type parameter from 'conv' to 'ds' respectively.